Tech jobs reign in India but soft skills are essential: LinkedIn study

 Though technology jobs are in demand, soft skills are most sought-after.
 While the first five jobs in the report were technical, the sixth emerging job in the country was ‘customer success manager.’
 “CSMs, for both tech and non-tech firms, are critical to help onboard, influence and retain customers, and soft skills such as communications and relationship-building play a key role in making their customers successful,” LinkedIn said in the statement.

 According to the report, India is expected to add five million jobs every year.

 “Soft skills such as relationship building and customer management are equally relevant for jobs of tomorrow – the rise of the CSM as a top emerging job in Asia-Pacific is a key example of this trend.
 With India set to see the youngest workforce in 2020, recruiters and CHROs will benefit by hiring based on skills, instead of previous job titles, and upskilling should be a focus for all organisations in order to make talent future-ready,” Feon Ang, vice president of Asia Pacific, LinkedIn Talent and Learning Solutions, said in the statement.

 The report also identified how companies can choose talent based on where they live.
 For instance, data scientists are in demand, particularly in cities like Mumbai and NCR, where there is maximum competition for this role.
-India also supplies the largest number, or 22%, of data scientists and cybersecurity specialists to Singapore, the statement said.

 By leveraging talent data from LinkedIn, pharma giant Novartis India chose Mumbai over Bengaluru as its new office location because of the former’s much larger population of mid-career talent, the statement added.